Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Vision For A Transcendent Spiritual Community.md

 ____
 ## Invitation

-If you share Our Spirit or Dream, please [RSVP Here] and Join Us on **December 18th, 2024** at 9:00 AM.
+If you share Our Spirit and Dream, please RSVP via [[The Invitation - 2025 - Season 1]].

-If you cannot Join Us at that Time, but would like to explore how We can co-create, please [RSVP] as such and We will share the recording, and invite you to next steps thereafter.
+If you cannot Join Us at that Time, but would like to explore how We can co-create, please RSVP as such and We will share the recording, and invite you to next steps thereafter.

 ## The Next 30 Days